alpaka-group/llama/docs/pages/views.rst

     view(1, 2, 3).operator()<color, g>() = 1.0;

-Alternatively, if the use of tag types is not desired or if the algorithm wants to iterate over the datum domain at compile time, an adressing with integral datum coordinates is possible like this:
+Alternatively, if the use of tag types is not desired or if the algorithm wants to iterate over the record dimension at compile time, an adressing with integral record coordinates is possible like this:

 .. code-block:: C++

-    view(1, 2, 3)(llama::DatumCoord<0, 1>{}) = 1.0; // color.g
+    view(1, 2, 3)(llama::RecordCoord<0, 1>{}) = 1.0; // color.g

-This datum coordinates are zero-based, nested indices reflecting the nested tuple-like structure of the datum domain.
+This record coordinates are zero-based, nested indices reflecting the nested tuple-like structure of the record dimension.

 Notice that the :cpp:`operator()` is invoked twice in the last example and that an intermediate object is needed for this to work.
-This object is a central data type of LLAMA called :cpp:`llama::VirtualDatum`.
+This object is a central data type of LLAMA called :cpp:`llama::VirtualRecord`.

 .. _label-virtualview: